oxinabox/DataDeps.jl/README.md

  - I use an OwnCloud instance hosted by our national research infastructure.
  - Research data hosting like FigShare are a good idea.
  - You can just stick it on your website hosting if you are operating a website.
- - I'ld like to hear if anyoen has tested GoogleDrive or DropBox etc.
+ - I'd like to hear if anyone has tested GoogleDrive or DropBox etc.

 **(In theory other protocols and auth can be supported by using a different `fetch_method`)